Updated for 2026.

 - Rotations: Teeth that have twisted out of alignment.
 The sustained force delivery of TruGEN material is particularly advantageous for rotational movements, which require consistent torque over time.

 Cases involving severe skeletal discrepancies, significant vertical issues, or extremely complex root movements may still benefit from traditional braces or a combination approach.
-Dr. Fatima evaluates each case individually and will recommend braces if they offer a clearly superior outcome.
+Dr. Fatima evaluates each case individually and will recommend braces if they offer a more predictable outcome.

 Why Dr. Fatima Recommends Spark Aligners

 "When I design a digital treatment plan, I need to know that the physical aligner delivered to the patient will accurately execute the movements I’ve staged on the computer," says Dr. Fatima.
-"Spark aligns with our philosophy of premium, predictable care.
-The software allows me incredibly granular control over individual tooth movements, and the TruGEN material executes these movements faithfully.
-This precision means fewer mid-course corrections, fewer refinement stages, and ultimately, a faster, more comfortable path to a beautiful smile for our patients."
+"Spark fits our approach to carefully planned aligner treatment.
+The software gives me detailed control over individual tooth movements, and the TruGEN material supports those planned movements.
+This precision can mean fewer mid-course corrections, fewer refinement stages, and a more comfortable path to an aligned smile for our patients."

-Furthermore, the aesthetic advantages of Spark -- the superior clarity and stain resistance -- align perfectly with the premium experience we aim to provide at our Marlborough practice.
-We want our patients to feel confident while they are in treatment, not just after it is finished.
+Spark's clarity and stain resistance also fit the patient experience we aim to provide at our Marlborough practice.
+We want patients to feel confident while they are in treatment, not just after it is finished.

 Treatment Duration and What Affects It